Union Square/Market Street station

-Union Square/Market Street station is an underground Muni Metro light rail station located adjacent to the southeast corner of Union Square in San Francisco, California.
-It opened on November 19, 2022, as part of the Central Subway project.
+Union Square/Market Street station is an underground Muni Metro light rail station located under Stockton Street between Geary Street and Market Street in San Francisco, California.
+It is adjacent to the southeast corner of Union Square.
+The station opened on November 19, 2022, as part of the Central Subway project.
 It is the penultimate northbound station on the T Third Street, since T service moved to the Central Subway on January 7, 2023.